Magowan Brothers and the Reporter (Mt. Sterling, KY)

 - The Reporter newspaper was published in Mt.
-Sterling, KY, by the brothers John D. Magowan and Noah W. Magowan.
-It was the first newspaper owned and operated by African Americans in the city of Mt.
+Sterling, KY by the brothers John D. and Noah W. Magowan.
+The Reporter was the first newspaper owned and operated by African Americans in the city of Mt.
 Sterling; the Mt.
-Sterling Advocate newspaper ran an article welcoming The Reporter.
+Sterling Advocate ran an article welcoming The Reporter.
 The paper was recognized as a strong voice for the Negro in Kentucky, and in 1907 when the Negro Press Association, Kentucky was formed with 14 members, N. W. Magowan was named president.
 One of the goals of the association was to solidify the Negro vote in the upcoming presidential election.

-- In March of 1908, The Reporter ran an editorial against William H. Taft, from Cincinnati, OH, who was campaigning to become President of the United States.
-The editorial was described by fellow Negro editor, W. D. Johnson of the Lexington Standard, as "unmanly, unkind, and intended to rouse race feelings against Mr. Taft."
-Not only did the two editors disagree about Taft, but Magowan and Johnson were two of the Negro candidates for delegate-at-large to the Republican Convention.
+- In March of 1908, The Reporter ran an editorial against William H. Taft of Cincinnati, OH who was campaigning to become President of the United States.
+The editorial was described by fellow Negro editor W. D. Johnson of the Lexington Standard as "unmanly, unkind, and intended to rouse race feelings against Mr. Taft."
+The two editors who disagreed about Taft were also two of the Negro candidates for delegate-at-large to the Republican Convention.
 The other candidates were J. E. Wood, editor of the Torchlight in Danville; R. T. Berry, editor of the Kentucky Reporter in Owensboro; Dr. E. W. Lane of Maysville; W. J. Gaines, Grand Master of the U. B. of F. [United Brothers of Friendship] in Covington; W. H. Steward, editor of the American Baptist in Louisville; and Dr. E. E. Underwood, editor of the Bluegrass Bugle in Frankfort.

 - W. D. Johnson was expected to be the selected delegate among the Negro candidates.
-During the election, J. D. Magowan was an election officer in Mt.
+During the election, Magowan was an election officer in Mt.
 Sterling.
-When Taft became President in 1909, W. D. Johnson was rewarded for his loyalty: he was assigned to the General Land Office in Washington, D.C.
-Just prior to his appointment, N. W. Magowan, who had been against Taft as a presidential candidate, wrote an editorial in the Lexington Leader proclaiming W. D. Johnson's support of Taft was a forward-thinking decision, and he championed Johnson's right to a political reward for his loyalty.
+When Taft became President in 1909, Johnson was rewarded for his loyalty: he was assigned to the General Land Office in Washington, D.C.
+Just prior to his appointment, Magowan, who had been against Taft as a presidential candidate, wrote an editorial in the Lexington Leader proclaiming Johnson's support of Taft was a forward-thinking decision and that he championed Johnson's right to a political reward for his loyalty.

 - Magowan's good words about Johnson in the Lexington Leader were not an indication that the Reporter had changed its mission; in 1909, a letter from Berea College President William G. Frost was published in The Reporter in response to the argument presented by Rev. Morris of the Centenary Methodist Church of Lexington, who had said "the old Berea College ought to have been turned over to the Negroes."
-N. W. Magowan had been among the Berea graduates who attended the 1908 meeting at Berea College, hoping to adopt resolutions that would give Negroes the opportunity to help establish a new colored college if the Supreme Court did not set aside the Day Law [source: "Colored graduates meet," Citizen, 04/09/1908, available full-text at Kentucky Digital Library - Newspapers].
+Magowan had been among the Berea graduates who attended the 1908 meeting at Berea College, hoping to adopt resolutions that would give Negroes the opportunity to help establish a new colored college if the Supreme Court did not set aside the Day Law [source: "Colored graduates meet," Citizen, 4/9/1908.

 The Move to Washington, D. C.